 One interesting thing about crying is that your baby will form a pattern – sort of like their own language – and each cry will signal something different.

-Listen to your baby intentionally, and you will notice different tones, sounds, and pitches for the varying needs.
-It might take some time and practice to decipher the differences but remain patient.
+Listen to your baby intentionally, and you will notice different tones, sounds, and pitches for varying needs.
+It might take time and practice to decipher the differences but remain patient.

-When your baby cries, I recommend pausing to allow yourself a chance to observe and listen to determine what they need.
+When your baby cries, I recommend pausing to allow yourself to observe and listen to determine what they need.

 If we rush in to support too quickly to interject, we can miss subtle – but essential – cues.
-We may also unintentionally signal to them that something is wrong, when in fact, they were saying, “I’m bored, play with me.”
+We may also unintentionally signal to them that something is wrong when they were saying, “I’m bored; play with me.”

 Let’s break those steps down for you again.